 Heard the buzz about 8K TV and wondering what all the fuss is about?
-We’ve got all the details you need to know about the next big TV resolution
+We’ve got all the details you need to know about the next big step in TV technology.

 But is 8K something that you should care about right now?
-We’ve broken down everything you need to know about TV’s next big thing.
+We’ve broken down everything you need to know.

 When we talk about 8K, we’re talking about the resolution of the screen, which equates to the number of horizontal and vertical pixels that a screen can display.